boscoh/supplescroll/readme.md

       <pre>Hello World</pre>
     </div>

-This is essentially what is generated with `embellish` in the section above.
+This is essentially what is generated with `supplescroll` in the section above.